MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-sql-usage.md

 1. Select **Save**.

-1. Once enabled we use one of the following policy initiatives:
+1. Once enabled, use one of the following policy initiatives:
-   - Configure SQL VMs and Arc-enabled SQL servers to install Microsoft Defender for SQL and AMA with a Log analytics workspace (LAW) for a default LAW.
-This creates resources groups with data collection rules and a default Log analytics workspace.
-For more information about the Log analytics workspace, see [Log Analytics workspace overview](/azure/azure-monitor/logs/log-analytics-workspace-overview).
+   - Configure SQL VMs and Arc-enabled SQL servers to install Microsoft Defender for SQL and AMA with a Log Analytics Workspace for a default Log Analytics Workspace.
+This creates resource groups with data collection rules and a default Log Analytics Workspace.
+For more information about the Log Analytics Workspace, see [Log Analytics workspace overview](/azure/azure-monitor/logs/log-analytics-workspace-overview).

     :::image type="content" source="media/defender-for-sql-usage/default-log-analytics-workspace.png" alt-text="Screenshot of how to configure default log analytics workspace." lightbox="media/defender-for-sql-usage/default-log-analytics-workspace.png":::

-   - Configure SQL VMs and Arc-enabled SQL servers to install Microsoft Defender for SQL and AMA with a user-defined LAW.
-This creates a resource group with data collection rules and a custom Log analytics workspace in the predefined region.
-During this process, we install the Azure monitoring agent.
+   - Configure SQL VMs and Arc-enabled SQL servers to install Microsoft Defender for SQL and AMA with a user-defined Log Analytics Workspace.
+This creates a resource group with data collection rules and a custom Log Analytics Workspace in the predefined region.
+During this process, install the Azure Monitoring Agent.
 For more information about the options to install the AMA agent, see [Azure Monitor Agent prerequisites](/azure/azure-monitor/agents/azure-monitor-agent-manage#prerequisites).

     :::image type="content" source="media/defender-for-sql-usage/user-defined-log-analytics-workspace.png" alt-text="Screenshot of how to configure user-defined log analytics workspace." lightbox="media/defender-for-sql-usage/user-defined-log-analytics-workspace.png":::

-1. To complete the installation process, a restart of the SQL server (instance) is necessary for versions 2017 and older.
+1. To complete the installation process, restart the SQL server (instance) for versions 2017 and older.

 ## Enable Defender for SQL on Azure virtual machines using the AMA agent